harshithgutam-rgb/promptwars-demo2/README.md

 This application provides general guidance based on commonly accepted election processes.
 For official and latest updates, please refer to authorized election commission sources.

 ---

+## 📌 Conclusion

+VoteBuddy AI is designed as a scalable, accessible, and reliable AI assistant, focusing on real-world usability and clean engineering practices.

+---